leonjohns-dev/Snow60/README.md

 ## PCB - Per key

 - This is a PCB designed specifically for individuals to equip RGB lighting to each key
+- It is a single PCB board with V-cuts, which allows it to be split into multiple parts for each key
+- Its single purpose is to hold onto RGB lights for each key while reducing the cost of making a singe large pcb.

 | PCB | Shematic |
 | -------- | ------- |